Meet the Staff

 email: ddemers@mines.edu

 Dorothy grew up in Crested Butte, CO and received her BA from Middlebury College in 2008 where she also competed on the varsity ski team.
 After taking time to work and adventure in Vermont, Montana and Colorado, Dorothy received her master’s degree from the University of Colorado at Denver in 2015 and is a licensed professional counselor in Colorado.
 Professionally, she is passionate about working in higher education and takes special interest in men’s issues, student athletes, substance use concerns, international and graduate student challenges, and providing integrated health care.
-Personally, Dorothy enjoys getting outside to ski, hike, raft, as well as travel, gardening, and goofing off with her young son and partner.
+Personally, Dorothy enjoys getting outside to ski, hike, raft, as well as travel, gardening, and goofing off with her two young sons and partner.

 Rick Cohen, LPC